Nikon N65 Camera Review - Your Next Nikon Camera? (Nikon F65)

 Two CR2 batteries are needed to power the camera.
 These batteries can be easily found in most stores.
 However, they are expensive.

-Buying online will allow you to get more batteries for less.
-Multiply the savings by 2, because you'll want to carry around a spare set of batteries.
+Shop online and you’ll get more batteries for less.
+Multiply the savings by 2, because you’ll want to carry around a spare set of batteries.

-A CR2025 is used to power the clock on the N65QD models with the date back.
+A CR2025 button cell battery is used to power the clock on the N65QD models with the date back.

 Shutter speeds range from 30 seconds to 1/2000 of a second.
 The flash sync speed is 1/90 of a second.
 The flash modes available include: